 “Second Wind Dreams® is an internationally known, nonprofit organization dedicated to changing the perception of aging through the fulfillment of dreams and the offering of educational programs including its flagship, sensitivity training, the Virtual Dementia Tour®.”

-As stated above, a company known as Second Wind Dreams has dedicated a project known as the “Virtual Dreams Tour” to understanding what it’s like living with dementia.
+As stated above, a company known as Second Wind Dreams has dedicated a project known as the “Virtual Dreams Tour” to understand what it’s like living with dementia.
 This tour is essentially a virtual reality experience, that puts the participant in the shoes of someone who has dementia.
-The experience attempts to alter the senses of the test taker, and make simple tasks much harder to accomplish.
+The experience attempts to alter the senses of the test taker and make simple tasks much harder to accomplish.
 This test has already been used in many applications, just to name a few:

 - Emergency First Responders